sf-wdi-37/ruby-methods/README.md

 [Further Reading on Blocks](http://mixandgo.com/blog/mastering-ruby-blocks-in-less-than-5-minutes)

+You can think of blocks a *little bit* like callbacks from JavaScript.

 ## Ruby Methods

 ### The basics

-  * use `def` when defining a method.
+  * Use `def`, method name, and `end` when defining a method.
-  * Methods implicitly returns last evaluation.
+  * Methods implicitly return whatever they last evaluated.
-  * Ruby is locally scoped.
+  * Ruby local variables are completely isolated to the exact method they're inside of.

 #### Defining a method